nodejs/undici/README.md

 - `keepAlive: Boolean`, enable or disable keep alive connections.
   Default: `true`.

-- `maxKeepAliveTimeout: Number`, the maximum allowed `idleTimeout` when overriden by *keep-alive* hints from the server.
+- `keepAliveMaxTimeout: Number`, the maximum allowed `idleTimeout` when overriden by *keep-alive* hints from the server.
   Default: `600e3` milliseconds (10min).